dhanushl0l/artificial-intelligence-chatbot/README.md

 ## Note
 As per the instructions given, the requirement was to utilize a text file as the dataset.
 However, I chose to use a JSON format due to its superior capability in maintaining structured data integrity.
 Additionally, utilizing JSON allows me to dynamically add patterns in real-time, enhancing the chatbot's responsiveness and adaptability.

+To convert text-based datasets into JSON format just use [this py program](https://github.com/dhanushl0l/TxtToJsonConverter).
 ## Features

 - Responds to specific patterns in user input.